EventStore/documentation/docs/tutorials/HTTP_Connector.md

 ---
-title: HTTP Connector
+title: HTTP Sink
 order: 3
 ---
-## **Tutorial: Setting up and using an HTTP Connector in EventStoreDB**
+## **Tutorial: Setting up and using an HTTP Sink in EventStoreDB**

-This step-by-step tutorial guides you through setting up and using an **HTTP Connector in EventStoreDB**.
-This feature allows EventStoreDB to push event data into an http endpoint.
+This step-by-step tutorial guides you through setting up and using the **HTTP Sink** in EventStoreDB.
+This feature allows EventStoreDB to push event data to an http endpoint.

 #### **Prerequisites**